LoRa Configuration

 - Go to the Configuration tab of the device, then click Packet capture.

-- Download session: The button downloads a
+- Download session: Downloads a

 .json